 Access all the Methods and Properties

 In VBA, whenever you refer to an object, VBA allows you to access the properties and methods that come with that object.
-In the same way, the workbooks object comes with properties and methods.
+In the same way, the workbook object comes with properties and methods.
 To access them, you need to define the workbook first and then enter a dot.

 The moment you type a dot (.), it shows the list of properties and methods.
-Now, you must have a question in your mind about how to identify which one is a property and which one is the method.
+Now, you must have a question in your mind about how to identify which one is a property and which one is a method.

 Here’s the trick.
 If you look closely, you can identify a moving green brick and grey hand before each name on the list.
 So, all the properties have that grey hand before the name and methods have a moving green brick.

-Example to use a Method with Workbook
+For example to use a Method with Workbook

 Imagine you want to close a workbook (which is a method), you need to type or select “Close” from the list.

-After that, you need to enter starting parentheses to get the IntelliSense to know the arguments you need to define.
+After that, you need to enter starting parentheses to get IntelliSense to know the arguments you need to define.

 With the close method, there are three arguments that you need to define, and as you can see, all these arguments are optional, and you can skip them if you want.
 But some methods don’t have arguments (for example: activate)

 For example to use a Property with Workbook